 Many people ask us if the pub is haunted, whilst we’ve not experienced anything untoward, locals talk of the old lady who lives in the ladies toilet who has been known to prod unsuspecting hand-washers in the back!
 The middle bar floor has been blamed for many a fallen glass or was it a mischievous local upset at his seat being taken…..

-Lois and Francis, along with kids Skyler and Alliah make up the family behind The Three Tuns.
+Lois and Francis Barreto, along with kids Skyler, Alliah and Lyra make up the family behind The Three Tuns.

 Landlords & Landladies from early 1700’s

 The Three Tuns has been an important social institution since medieval times, even though authorities have always looked upon pubs with some degree of suspicion, regarding them as potential centres for dissent, drunkenness and disorder.
 Over the centuries running a pub has been an ambition for many a drinker, but few realise the effort and hard work needed to do so as successfully as Lois and Francis.

 The following were the Landlords & Landladies the pub had since early 1700’s:

 (If there is not an entry for a year, it is because I do not have this information. please help us to complete the data)